cmcajigal/syslib/README.md

 every time you open it."*
 No, I did not save the password.

+dummy URL!
 Got it.
 Thanks Dr. Burns

+### WORDPRESS ###

+Oh dear!
+How did I miss an entire section?
+What do I remember about installing Wordpress?!?!?!?!
+Well, obviously it wasn't too bad since I didn't write about it!

+I'm not going to post the directions since I didn't the first time, so here are my thoughts.
+I think the hardest thing about Wordpress is customizing it.
+I want it to work a certain way or to move things, etc. but it doesn't do stuff like that.
+It the Wordpress way or nothing.
+I finally got it set up in a way that is remotely what I wanted.
+Figuring out the customizing is definitely going to take time if I get picky.
+But I don't really have that kind of time now.
+Sigh.

 ### OMEKA ###